weeeBox/mobile-system-design/exercises/caching-library.md

 > **Candidate**: "The introduction of states makes it more reliable but won't solve all potential concurrency issues.
 We might still run in situations where different threads are trying to write the same item concurrently.
 We may try to add more synchronization but it would greatly complicate the design."

-> **Candidate**: "The advantage of this option - the app cache (with all binary files) might be cleaned up by the user from the app settings when device storage is low."
+> **Candidate**: "The advantage of this option - the app cache (with all binary files) might be cleaned up by the user from the app settings when device storage is low.
+However, on mobile, the OS can also *automatically* delete files in the temporary/cache directory when disk space is critically low.
+This leads to a 'Zombie Journal' problem where the metadata exists, but the file is gone.
+Our `get()` method must handle 'File Not Found' errors gracefully by removing the orphan journal entry."

 ### Second Option: BLOBs
 > **Candidate**: "We can store the binary data in the same database where the Journal data is stored."